Doctoral Stream Programs

 - Early application for graduate studies.

-Your three required references must be from University/College faculty members who know you well enough to be familiar with your strengths and weaknesses.
+The three required references must be from University/College faculty members who know you well enough to be familiar with your strengths and weaknesses at research.
 We want to know how you might function in an active research environment.
 Referees receive requests and instructions for references electronically, as part of the on-line admission process.

 For information on admission to the IMS Professional Programs please click here.